Table of Contents

 To delete a record, click on the trash icon at the end of the record row.

-Please note that there is no undo.
+Please note there’s no undo.
 The only way to restore a deleted record is to create it again.